Device Review

 SCHOOLS – If you’re a school administrator reading this and you have questions about Chrome device resources for schools or GSuite settings, here are Google’s helpful resources all in one place:

-- Layer 2: Love your WiFi (router)!
+Layer 2: WiFi (Router)

-- Layer 3: Set-up the Chromebook correctly.
+Layer 3: The Chromebook Device

-Layer 2: Love your WiFi (router)!
+Layer 2: WiFi (Router)

 The Router is the most important digital hardware in the house!
 And, it’s often the most ignored.
-We joke that routers are the social distance champion of technology.
-But, get this part of your internet safety plan correct!
-You are responsible for every digital click on your home’s network, so be sure to control the router.
+But, you are responsible for every digital click on your home’s network, so monitoring and controlling its activity is important.

 Popular options for parents are:

-- Alternatively, if you love your current router, but simply want to exert more control over it, then we recommend Bark Home.
+2. Alternatively, if you love your current router, but simply want to exert more control over it, then we recommend Bark Home.
 It connects to your router, giving you stronger parental controls over your home’s network.
 It’s not a router, but connects to your router.
 Easy-to-use app for you to exert screen time and app control over your kid.

 Bonus content – we tested the best routers out there and here’s WHY we picked Gryphon.